LandonSchropp/vim-stamp/readme.md

 ## Installation

-Vim Stamp can be installed using your favorite Vim plugin manager.
+Stamp can be installed using your favorite Vim plugin manager.
 I recommend using [vim-plug](https://github.com/junegunn/vim-plug).

 ``` vim
 Plug 'LandonSchropp/vim-stamp'
 ```

-If you'd like Vim Stamp to work with the repeat key (`.`), you need to install the [repeat.vim](https://github.com/tpope/vim-repeat) plugin as well.
+If you'd like Stamp to work with the repeat key (`.`), you need to install the [repeat.vim](https://github.com/tpope/vim-repeat) plugin as well.

 ## Development